-The famed musical fairy tale about perseverance, fidelity and wisdom, as it all played out in Mozart’s imagination
+The famed musical fairy tale about fidelity and wisdom, as it all played out in Mozart’s imagination

 2 hours 45 minutes, 1 intermission 20 minutesLanguage